top of page

 DESICCATION TOLERANCE

-As we look towards an increasingly dry future, it is critical that we develop a deep understanding of how organisms thrive in arid biomes in order to protect, utilize, and sustainably manage arid lands for maximal productivity.
-These efforts should include building a fundamental understanding of natural adaptations to water scarcity, which span diverse life histories, morphologies, and physiologies.
-My research is focused on resurrection plants, a remarkable group of phylogenetically diverse species that represent some of the most water-stress tolerant plants on earth.
-These plants can recover from extreme desiccation by entering a state of quiescence where nearly all metabolic activity ceases.
+As we look towards an increasingly dry future, it is critical that we develop a deep understanding of how organisms thrive in arid biomes.
+This will allow us to protect, utilize, and sustainably manage arid lands for maximal productivity.
+My research is focused on building a fundamental understanding of the natural adaptations to water scarcity, which span diverse life histories, morphologies, and physiologies.
+Currently, I am working with resurrection plants, a remarkable group of phylogenetically diverse species that represent some of the most water-stress tolerant plants on earth.
+These plants can survive extreme and sometimes prolonged desiccation by entering a state of quiescence where nearly all metabolic activity ceases.
 Untangling the genetic, cellular, and organismal mechanisms of desiccation tolerance will offer key insights into how life can survive without water, and could enable breakthrough innovations in agriculture, astrobiology, anhydro-preservation, and beyond.
-Despite the important insights into anhydrobiosis that resurrection plants will provide, many species are understudied due to their rarity, the remote and rugged conditions of their native habitats, and challenges associated with experimental manipulation of non-model organisms.
+Despite the important insights into anhydrobiosis that resurrection plants provide, many species are understudied due to their rarity, the remote and rugged conditions of their native habitats, and challenges associated with experimental manipulation of non-model organisms.

 Evolutionary genomics of desiccation tolerance